 In light of the importance of fees paid to affiliates, advisers should consider regularly sending questionnaires to their personnel regarding any outside business contacts or interests.
 Any responses should be checked against the adviser's own relationships, as well as those of service providers, portfolio companies, and entities that have relationships with portfolio companies.

-1 Eva Ciko Carman and Jason E Brown are partners and Kirsten Boreen Liedl is an associate at Ropes & Gray.
+1 Eva Ciko Carman and Jason E Brown are partners and Kirsten Boreen Liedl and Daniel Flaherty are associates at Ropes & Gray.

 3 See Technical Committee of the International Organization of Securities Commissions, 'Private Equity: Final Report' (May 2008), available at https://www.iosco.org/library/pubdocs/pdf/IOSCOPD274.pdf.

 4 See Technical Committee of the International Organization of Securities Commissions, 'Private Equity Conflicts of Interest: Consultation Report' (November 2009), available at www.iosco.org/library/pubdocs/pdf/IOSCOPD309.pdf.